Graphon Mixtures: Mixtures of sparse and dense graphs

 \begin{restatable}{lemma}{lemmaWUrandomgraphsOne} Let $\{G_{n_i}\}_i$ be a sequence of $(U,W)$-mixture graphs (Definition \ref{def:WURandomMixtureGraphs}) with $G_{n_i} \sim \mathbb{G}\left(U,W, n_{d_i}, m_{s_i} \right)$.
 Let $G_{d_i}$ be the dense part of $G_{n_i}$ and let $G_{s_i}$ be the sparse part.
 Let $n_{d_i}$ and $n_{s_i}$ be the number of nodes in $G_{d_i}$ and $G_{s_i}$ respectively.
 Then \begin{enumerate} \item If there exists $c \in \mathbb{R}^+$ such that $\limsup_{i \to \infty} \frac{n_{s_i}}{n_{d_i}} = c$ \, then $\{G_{n_i}\}_i$ is dense. \item If $\lim_{i \to \infty} \frac{n_{s_i}}{n_{d_i}} = \infty$, then $\{G_{n_i}\}_i$ is sparse. \end{enumerate} \end{restatable}

 Lemma \ref{lemma:WUrandomgraphs1} shows that $(U,W)$-mixture graphs are a general construction that allows us to generate sparse or dense graphs.
-While our focus is on sparse graphs, dense graphs that cannot be fully explained by a single graphon $W$ can be generated by a $(U,W)$ mixture.
+While our focus is on sparse graphs, dense graphs that cannot be fully explained by a single graphon $W$ can be generated by a $(U,W)$ mixture (see Appendix \ref{sec:Wcantfullyexplain}).
 Thus, $(U,W)$-mixture graphs can model a richer set of dense graphs compared to a single graphon $W$.
-We briefly discuss this in Appendix \ref{app:mixtures} and give examples of $(U,W)$-mixture graphs that range from dense to sparse using the same $(U,W)$ combination.
+We give examples of $(U,W)$-mixture graphs in Appendix \ref{app:mixtures} and show that by changing mixture properties we get graph sequences ranging from dense to sparse using the same $(U,W)$ combination.